from a handpicked tutor in LIVE 1-to-1 classes

 Intercept Form of Equation of Line

 The equation of a line in intercept form is formed with the x-intercept 'a' and the y-intercept 'b'.
 The line cuts the x-axis at the point (a, 0), and the y-axis at the point(0, b), and a, b are the respective distances of these points from the origin.
 Further, these two points can be substituted in the two-point form of the equation of a line and simplified to get this intercept form of the equation of the line.
-This intercept form explains the distance at which the line cuts the x-axis and the y-axis from the origin.
+The equation of line in intercept form is:

 Equation of a Line Using Normal Form

-The normal form of the equation of a line is based on the perpendicular of line, which passes through the origin.
+The normal form of the equation of a line is based on the perpendicular drawn to the line from the origin.
 The line perpendicular to the given line, and which passes through the origin is called the normal.
-Here the parameters of length of the normal 'p' and the angle made by this normal 'θ' with the positive x-axis are useful to form the equation of the line.
-The normal form of the equation of a line is as follows,
+Here the parameters of length of the normal 'p' and the angle made by the normal 'θ' with the positive x-axis are useful to form the equation of the line.
+The normal form of the equation of a line is as follows:

 ☛ Also check: Further, in addition to the above-defined forms of the equation of a line, we can also use the equation of line calculator to conveniently find the equation of a line in quick and easy steps.
 Also, to use this equation of a line calculator, we need to provide the values of slope m and the y-intercept c, to obtain the answer of the equation of a line in slope-intercept form and the standard form.